 If there is one thing the French were good at building around their colonies, it’s Post Offices, and we’ll have plenty of time to check the majestic Grande Poste of Oran.

 This leaves us with a walk by the beachfront of Oran, where we’ll stop for tea of coffee and relax

 Afterwards, we make our way to the palace of bay Mohamed.
-It is one of the most exquisite building of Oran, built to honour Mohamed El-Khebir, who wrestled Oran away from the Spaniards.
+It is one of the most exquisite buildings of Oran, built to honour Mohamed El-Khebir, who wrestled Oran away from the Spaniards.
 By doing so, Mohamed became an important figure of the resistance against Spain in Algeria.

-End of tour, with YPT able to arrange connections to your next destination!
-Oran has cheap flights to Paris, London, Madrid and Istanbul, amongst others.
+YPT is also able to arrange post-tour accommodation, flights towards your next destination.Oran has cheap flights to Paris, London, Madrid and Istanbul, amongst others.

 • Accommodation in twin share basis